ranaroussi/yfinance/yfinance/docs/test_plan.md

 ## Assumptions / Risks
 ### Assumptions
-This section lists assumptions that are made specific to this project.
+This section lists assumptions that are made during testing.

-TODO  - EXAMPLE BELOW
-1. Delivery of the product is in format that the test team can check it into CVS.
+1. `Ticker` module is fully implemented and can be used.
+2. Any existing code that calls methods `.financials` and `.quarterly_financials` is fully implemented and works as intended.

 ### Risks
+Risks and the appropriate actions to address them are identified in this section.
+The impact of a risk is based on how the project would be affected if the risk was triggered.
+Trigger indicates an event that would cause the risk to become an issue that needs to be resolved.

 TODO - EXAMPLE BELOW

-The following risks have been identified and the appropriate action identified to mitigate their impact on the project.
-The impact (or severity) of the risk is based on how the project would be affected if the risk was triggered.
-The trigger is what milestone or event would cause the risk to become an issue to be dealt with.

 | # | Risk | Impact | Trigger | Mitigation Plan |
 |---|------|--------|---------|-----------------|